 Find Your Zone

 The first step before you plant your fruit trees is planning.
 There are a few vital pieces of information you will need to know.
 First, what is your zone?
 If you have already taken my free gardening course, you will know what gardening zone you are in.
 If not, you can find it here.
 The garden zone you live in will determine what types and varieties of fruit tress you will be able to plant.
 If you live in a very cold snowy area, citrus is not a good tree for you.
 Likewise, if you live in an area that does not get any frost days, apples may not be the best for you.
-If you live in a cold area, check out Sustainable Homesteading’s article on cold hardy fruits and vines for ideas on what to plant.
+If you live in a cold area, check out Food Forest Living’s article on cold hardy fruits, shrubs, and vines for ideas on what to plant.
 Even if you get into the negative forties, there will still be SOMETHING you can grow!
 If you live in a hot area, which varieties you pick will depend on things such as the PH of your soil, and how cold your winters get.
 Even in the desert you can grow pomegranates and figs. There really are fruit trees for every climate.

 How Much Sun Do You Get?